mccurdyc/www/content/book/2020-02-23-what-you-do-is-who-you-are.md

 Additionally, Ben talked about how the culture of a company can shift the behavior of an individual, even when outside of the workplace.
-The recommendation was that if your place of work doesn't have a culture that you personally believe in or that you actually disagree with, leave as quickly as possible.
+The recommendation was that if your place of work doesn't have a culture that you personally believe in or that you disagree with, leave as quickly as possible.

 > Culture isn't a set of magical rules that make everyone behave the way you'd like.
 It's a system of behaviors that you _hope_ _most_ people will follow _most_ of the time...